 This page will list the current Super Tuesday betting odds, as the day has a tendency to set the stage for the general election later in the year.
 Betting lines are usually available for each state individually as Super Tuesday approaches, and wagering on these is tons of fun for those who enjoy political betting action.

-Two telling state election events took place before Super Tuesday: The Nevada caucuses and the South Carolina primary.
-With the Iowa caucuses and New Hampshire primaries in the books, it was a virtual dead heat between betting favorite Bernie Sanders and Joe Biden.
-NV and SC helped clarify things for voters and bettors leading into Super Tuesday.
+Two telling state election events take place before Super Tuesday: The Nevada caucuses and the South Carolina primary.
+With the Iowa caucuses and New Hampshire primaries in the books, NV and SC can either solidify those results or throw the election into chaos, making it once again anyone’s race to lose.

 Within Super Tuesday is the SEC Primary, which refers to the southern states participating in Super Tuesday.
 Southern states have specific demographics that define how candidates will campaign in those states.

 Candidates know that Super Tuesday can make or break their chances, and they take this day very seriously, campaigning especially hard in these states.
 Super Tuesday can literally turn things around for those on the fringe of success or can seal the deal for a definitive front-runner.
-Democrats have nearly 800 delegates at stake, which is about one-third of what it takes to win the party nomination, making it a particularly big day for the DNC.
+Democrats have nearly 800 delegates at stake, which is about one-third of what it takes to win the party nomination.

 No, but it’s the biggest one because it sets the trends for how people are likely to vote later on down the line in other state primaries and caucuses.
 In other words, Super Tuesday is merely the first day with multiple states holding their primary and caucus events.
 Other days on the calendar that see multiple states carrying out their primaries/caucuses include: